Gion Matsuri Festival

-Floats are immediately dismantled the day after the final procession in order to prevent diseases gathered during the procession from spreading.
+Floats are immediately dismantled the day after the final procession to prevent diseases gathered during the parade from spreading.

 The Summer Purification Ritual

 The Summer Purification Ritual signifies the end of the Gion Matsuri festivities.
-Everyone gathers at the Yasaka Shrine where a Shinto priest will bless everyone who partook in the festival.
-When the blessings are done the general community can walk through a sacred ring made from reeds in order to be blessed as well.
+Everyone gathers at the Yasaka Shrine, where a Shinto priest will bless everyone who partook in the festival.
+When the blessings are over, the spectators (yes, you included) walk through a sacred ring made from reeds to be blessed as well.

 Things to keep in mind

-- Entrance to the festivities are free so expect a lot of people to attend.
-It’s best to pick a good spot from where to watch the processions and keep a close eye on your kids if you have, as well as your belongings.
-Report any problems to the nearest security officer – there are many and they are always visible.
+- Entrance to the festivities is free, so expect a lot of people to attend.
+Pick a good spot from where to watch and keep an eye on your belongings and kids if you have any.
+Problems are rare, but you can report any problems you may have to the nearest security officer – there are many, and they are always visible.

-- The Gion Matsuri Festival takes place during the summer month of July so it gets extremely hot.
+- The Gion Matsuri Festival takes place during the summer, so it gets extremely hot.
 It is therefore advised you bring sunblock and a hat to minimize sunburn.
-It’s also important to stay hydrated and fortunately there are a lot of stores and vendors who sell bottled water.
+It’s also important to stay hydrated, and fortunately, there are a lot of stores and vendors who sell bottled water.

-- Japanese summer months bring with it a lot of rain which usually occurs in the late afternoons.
-Processions keep going in most cases despite the rain so it might be a good idea to bring an umbrella with if you choose to stay or get unexpectedly caught in a rain shower.
+- Japan experiences a lot of rain in the summer, which usually occurs in the late afternoons.
+Processions keep going in most cases despite the rain, so it might be a good idea to bring an umbrella with if you choose to stay or get unexpectedly caught in a rain shower.